-With no exceptions, performing arts attenders go to nonperforming arts events more often than nonattenders, and frequent performing arts attenders go more often than attenders.
+With one exception (pop/rock concerts), performing arts attenders go to nonperforming arts events more often than nonattenders, and frequent performing arts attenders go more often than attenders.
 These findings call into question the commonly held assumption that there is an arts/non-arts dichotomy, one that assumes a separation between those who attend the performing arts and those who attend sports, go to bars, or attend other social activities.
-The findings suggest that performing arts attenders are simply part of a more active segment of the Seattle community.
+The findings suggest that performing arts attenders are simply part of a more active segment of the urban Alaskan community.